-- Obtaining Executive and other Organizational Leadership/Stakeholder's sponsorship. - Understanding the Organization's current culture. - Leveraging existing procedures, policies, etc; don't try to fix what isn't broken. - Communicating the need for the change, the desired results of the change, as well as highlight achievements towards the change. - Creating a strong Change Champion network with representation from all levels of the organization, customer and other stakeholders. - Ensuring new changes/requirements are aligned to the organization's strategic vision and objectives. - Institutionalizing the change through training and consistent implementation of performance criterion (recognition/awards, promotions, or consequences). - Identifying and executing quick wins to show early measures of success. - Identifying and documenting overall risks while specifying mitigation plans to address those risks
+- Obtaining executive and other organizational leadership/stakeholder's sponsorship - Understanding the organization's current culture - Leveraging existing procedures, policies, etc.; don't try to fix what isn't broken - Communicating the need for the change, the desired results of the change, as well as highlight achievements towards the change - Creating a strong Change Champion network with representation from all levels of the organization, customer and other stakeholders - Ensuring new changes/requirements are aligned to the organization's strategic vision and objectives - Institutionalizing the change through training and consistent implementation of performance criterion (recognition/awards, promotions, and/or consequences) - Identifying and executing quick wins to show early measures of success - Identifying and documenting overall risks while specifying mitigation plans to address those risks

-A new understanding of IT as a weapon system is required to achieve a Joint Information Environment (JIE) and improve a secure net-centric information enterprise.
+A new understanding of IT as a weapon is required to achieve a Joint Information Environment (JIE) and improve a secure net-centric information enterprise.
 The most important asset of any defense system is the people who are responsible for managing and operating the system.
-As the DESMF matures, each OCM area mentioned above will be developed as a framework for managing the effects of implementing new ITSM processes within the Department of Defense.
+As the DESMF matures, each OCM area mentioned above will be developed as a framework for managing the effects of implementing new ITSM processes within the DoD.